 The child should follow this five stage plan:

-Your child should not have any symptoms after each stage for at least a week before continuing to the next stage.
+Your child should not have any symptoms after each stage for at least a week before moving on to the next stage.
 Do not rush to the next stage if your child is not ready.
-If any symptoms recur, rest until symptoms resolve.
+If any symptom recurs, rest until the symptom resolves.
 The child may need to return to an earlier stage and scale up slowly again.

-Studies have shown that a gradual return to play ensures your child will not only resolve their symptoms faster, but that they will be much safer when they are back to full contact play.
+Studies have shown that a gradual return to play ensures a faster recovery for your child.
+They will be much safer when they return back to full contact play.
 If you would like any advice on how to carry this plan out, please approach your doctor or nurse for more information.

 If your child has persistent complaints of headache, difficulty concentration, drowsiness or change in behaviour, please bring your child back to the Emergency Department.